Correlation Between Navigator and NOS SGPS

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in The Navigator are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days The Navigator has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of comparatively stable technical and fundamental indicators, Navigator is not utilizing all of its potentials.
 The newest stock price uproar, may contribute to short-horizon losses for the private investors.

 NOS SGPS SA